Low-carbon windfarm

 Copper

 From the days of antiquity, copper has been used for its many benefits: tough but malleable, corrosion-resistant and recyclable, and an excellent conductor of heat and transmitter of electricity.
-Copper is also antimicrobial, helping to keep us safe from infection.

 • wave

-Copper has many important jobs, but it is hard to beat helping people hear for the first time.
-How?
-Copper is used as a tiny antenna in many hearing aids.
-And bonus: it has antimicrobial properties too, meaning it helps keep bacteria away.
+Used as a tiny antenna in many hearing aids, Copper helps people hear for the first time.
+And bonus: it has antimicrobial properties, meaning it helps keep bacteria away.

 Our very first mine was a copper mine on the banks of the Rio Tinto river, in Andalusia, Spain – bought in 1873 by a British-European investor group led by Scottish entrepreneur Hugh Matheson.